Oleg Minko: Periods of artwork

-First period
+First period (1960–1972)

-Considered by the art critics the most powerful, it spanned from 1960 to 1972.
-The series of abstract works under the general name "Compositions" and the series "Life of the Masks" were, even back then, an affirmation of the emergence of an original artist who tried to escape the jaws of socialism.
-Oleg Minko himself reckons "Compositions" and "Life of the Masks" to be the turning point to his artwork.
+This period was considered by art critics to be the most powerful.
+The series of abstract works under the general name "Compositions" and the series "Life of the Masks" were an affirmation of the emergence of an original artist who tried to escape an oppressive socialist regime.
+Oleg Minko himself considers "Compositions" and "Life of the Masks" to be the turning point to his artwork.

-Between 1970 and 1978, he underwent the creative crisis which he refers to as the "period of silence".

-Second period
+Second period (1980–late 1980s)

-One of "romantic realism", when the artist, according to his own words, was relearning how to paint: he worked on a series of landscapes and portraits.
+This period was one of romantic realism, when, according to Minko himself, he was relearning how to paint.
+During this period, he worked on a series of landscapes and portraits.
 Artistic images were lyrically constructed by his romantically-philosophical outlook.
-This phase in the artists' work has its genesis with the painting "The Daughter's Portrait" completed in 1980.
-This work truly ushered in the romantically-realistic period that was to last until the late 1980s.
+This phase in his work began with the completion of the painting "The Daughter's Portrait" in 1980.

+In 1981, Minko, alongside two other famous painters from Lviv—Zenoviy Flinta and Lyubomyr Medvid—exhibited works at the Lviv Picture Gallery.
+"The Exhibition of three" ("Vystavka triokh") was described as "a sip of pure spring water" in the artistic environment.